Regular theoretical and empirical studies

 Proposals for ‘Point-Counterpoint’ debates are received on a rolling basis, and can be submitted to the Editorial Office.
 When preparing a proposal for a ‘Point-Counterpoint’, we advise authors to read previous examples featured in the journal to get an understanding of what is required.

-‘JMS Says’ are edited by Rick Delbridge, Cardiff University, UK, Roy Suddaby, University of Victoria, Canada and Newcastle University, UK, and Penny Dick (JMS Senior Associate Editor), University of Sheffield, UK.
+‘JMS Says’ are edited by Rick Delbridge, Cardiff University, UK, Bill Harley, University of Melbourne, Australia and Penny Dick (JMS Senior Associate Editor), University of Sheffield, UK.

 JMS Says is a newly established, regular section of JMS featuring carefully selected essays.
 In contrast to traditional theorizing, our interest is not in extrapolating extant research to carefully construct new theory, but rather we are interested in the subjective and interpretive reflections of individual essayists on the variety and possibility of management scholarship.
 Essays are valued for being interesting and provocative, not for being ‘correct’ or for conforming to the conventional wisdom.
 We are seeking to generate new debates and discussions.
 Potential essayists should review the essays already published to get a better sense of what we are seeking to achieve.